Razyapoo/Thesis-Documentation/README.md

 A detailed workflow how to use the system.
 More detailed workflow of each part is detailed in the decription of their corresponding folders.

 ### Working with video and UWB

-- Video and UWB data are recorded using the [Server](./Server/).
+- Video and UWB data are collected using the [Server](./Server/).
-    - The server [collects](./Implementation/Server/VideoManager.h) video data and [communicates](./Implementation/Server/Server.h) with [ESP32 UWB devices](./ESP32%20UWB/).
+    - The server [records](./Implementation/Server/VideoManager.h) video data and [communicates](./Implementation/Server/Server.h) with [ESP32 UWB devices](./ESP32%20UWB/), collecting data from both sources.
-    - After the data is recorded, they should be formatted for opening in GUI, as described in [Recorded Experiments](../Recorded%20Experiments/).
+    - After the data is collected, they should be formatted for opening in GUI, as described in [Recorded Experiments](../Recorded%20Experiments/).
-- After correction, the recorded data should be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/).
+- After correction, the collected data should be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/).

 ### Camera calibration for Optical method
+- Optical method requires to know the intrinsic camera parameters in order to compute the people's coordinates.
 - The camera calibration is performed using [Calibrator](./Implementation/Camera%20Intrinsic%20Calibration%20(Optical)/Calibrator/).

 ### Pixel-to-Real model training
-- The model is trained using [`train_PixeltoReal_model.py`](./Implementation/PixelToReal/train_PixeltoReal_model.py)
+- The model capable of localizing people is trained using [`train_PixeltoReal_model.py`](./Implementation/PixelToReal/train_PixeltoReal_model.py)